com-480-data-visualization/project-2023-darlene-s-data-vizards/README.md

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data

+We convert some features such as the dates or the lists of categories into a an appropriate format to be able to handle them afterwards.
+We perform some basic statistics such as distributions to get insights about our data.
+Notably, our dataset is composed by 86% of human and 14% veterinary drugs.

+You can find the details in this [notebook](eda.ipynb).

 ### Related work